opendatateam/udata/docs/adapting-settings.md

 ## Flask-Cache options

-uData uses Flask-Cache to handle cache and use Redis by default.
+udata uses Flask-Cache to handle cache and use Redis by default.
 You can see the full options list in
 [the official Flask-Cache documentation][flask-cache-doc]